PRIMARY PRACTICE AREAS OF THE FIRM

 Differences between copyrights from patent or trademark:

-A patent provides protection for an invention and a trademark.
-A distinctive word, phrase, image, and/or other element of goods and/or to identify the source; services.
+A patent provides protection for an invention and a trademark is distinctive word, phrase, image, and/or other element that identifies the source (e.g., a company) of particular goods and/or services.
 Please visit our patents page and our trademark page for more information.

 Copyright law professional